caru/StenoTutor/README.md

 * Session parameters can be customized in "data/session.properties".
 * Errors must be manually deleted by the student with '*' key.
 This allows StenoTutor to provide an experience more similar to real world typing.
 * Option to pre-compute and show multiple words at a time, to provide a typing experience similar to many online multiplayer typing games and more similar to real world typing.
 You can configure this in session.properties, property name session.isSingleWordBuffer.
 It defaults to false, that is multiple words per line.
+* When leveling up, the new level is announced with speech synthesis

 Known Bugs
 ----------